Bricktech2000/Atto-8/spec/microprocessor.md

 | `phn IMM`   | `10`    |

 The `rot` instruction requires `19` clock cycles to execute, plus another `19` for every bit rotated.
 Consequently, `rot` can be used as a stall instruction.

+Memory reads and writes around `SP` must be idempotent, and a memory read from an address around `SP` must yield the last value written to that address.
+That is, stack memory is expected to behave like "normal" memory.
+If this expectation is not fulfilled, the behavior of instructions accessing the stack is undefined.